Column: Tyson, Holyfield and a walk down memory lane | Times Leader

 My guess is the fight never happens, which might be good for Tyson.
 Holyfield stopped him the first time they met in 1996 and was on his way to doing it again when Tyson bit off part of his left ear.
 He had Tyson’s number then and nothing has changed since, except that memories have faded about just what happened between the two men.

-Still, add Snoop Dog and a few YouTubers to the mix and $49.99 doesn’t seem like too big a price to take a stroll down memory lane.
+Still, add Snoop Dogg and a few YouTubers to the mix and $49.99 doesn’t seem like too big a price to take a stroll down memory lane.

 Tim Dahlberg is a national sports columnist for The Associated Press.
 Write to him at [email protected] or http://twitter.com/timdahlberg